 When you and your date share your experiences from your childhood, it can help increase the bonding between the two of you, as well as help you learn more about each other.
-Whether you come from very similar or very different backgrounds, talking about where you’re from, your family life, as well as details from your childhood can help to reveal new insights about one another.
+Whether you come from very similar or very different backgrounds, talking about where you’re from, your family life, and details from your childhood can help reveal new insights about one another.
 For example, you may find that while you're the youngest of four and they're an only child, you still watched the same shows, played the same video games, and went to similar summer camps.

 Discuss Your Favorite Movies, TV Shows, and Books

 In today’s world of Netflix, Hulu, Amazon Prime, and Audible, there's definitely not a lack of streaming services or access to movies, shows, or literature.
-With this in mind, talking about the different TV series you're watching, dishing on must-see movies, and telling him or her more about your all-time favorite books can help keep the conversation flowing while you and your date reveal more about your respective personalities.
+With this in mind, talking about the different TV series you're watching, dishing on must-see movies, and telling them more about your all-time favorite books can help keep the conversation flowing while you and your date reveal more about your respective personalities.
 For example, if you love Stranger Things, can’t get enough of The Marvelous Mrs. Maisel, or have read everything by J.K.
-Rowling, these can be great starting points for first date conversations.
+Rowling, these can be great starting points for first-date conversations.
 As you discuss what's binge-worthy and what's hot right now, it can help you to see if there are any sparks between you and your date.